Joystream/pioneer/docs/README.md

 ## Running Pioneer 2 with local Joystream dev environment

-Read the [Running the Joystream ecosystem locally](testenv.md) docs on how to run Pioneer 2 with the Olympia testnet locally.
+Read the [Running the Joystream ecosystem locally](testenv.md) docs on how to run Pioneer 2 with the Joystream testnet locally.

 ## Coding standards